syauqeesy/social-media/README.md

 # Social Media

 ## Introduction
 The project is created as the requirement in the BRI Life recruitment process.
 This project is implemented OOP and Dependency Injection pattern.
-The design pattern that implemented including Facade Pattern, Interface Seggregation (in `foundation/database.ts`), Adapter (`foundation/http.ts` and `foundation/database.ts`).
+The design pattern that implemented including Facade Pattern, Interface Segregation (in `foundation/database.ts`), Adapter (in `foundation/http.ts` and `foundation/database.ts`).
 And it using service, model, repository pattern.
-All of that is aims to achive ease of maintainablity, single responsibility principle, better organization of the project codebase.
+All of that is aims to achive ease of maintainability, single responsibility principle and good organization of the project codebase.

 ## Get Started
 Create a `.env` file in root folder, the example can be found in `.env.example`.
 For the `APPLICATION_SECRET` it can be filled with any random string but I recommend to generate a cryptographically secure random string.